leonlinsx/minimal-mistakes/_posts/2020-02-26-garbage-time.md

 > if you’re a consumer, think about all the stuff that has to happen for a recommendation or action to make its way to you, and be skeptical.
 The system is not always right.
 We are still very much in the early, experimental days

+No wonder I haven’t [matched with Sharon Stone yet.](https://www.bbc.com/news/world-us-canada-50946431 "Stone")

-Keeping the above in mind, Vicki cites WeWork and Netflix as cases where **the tech wasn't needed or would be overridden by business needs. **
+Vicki then cites WeWork and Netflix as cases where **the tech wasn't needed or would be overridden by business needs. **

-[Wework didn't need Kafka \[2\],](https://vicki.substack.com/p/you-dont-need-kafka "Kafka") which was a complex distributed software that coordinates data transfer.
+[Wework didn't need Kafka \[2\],](https://vicki.substack.com/p/you-dont-need-kafka "Kafka") a complex distributed software that coordinates data transfer.
 Vicki does some calculations showing why a simpler software would have worked for what WeWork wanted to solve then, and concludes:

 > The overhead in setting up \[the complex distributed system vs the simpler database\] is enormous, because distributed systems are hard - really hard - and much, much harder than traditional systems